vtrej003/cs100Fall19/README.md

 # CS 100 Programming Project

 # Project Information
+## CS100 RShell
 Fall 2019
 Andres Estrada - 862136048
 Vincent Trejo - 862087821

 # Introduction
 "Start by giving a brief overview of what your program is able to accomplish (or what it will be able to accomplish after it is finished in this case) as well as any design patterns that are used and a brief overview of how the inputs are ingested, transformed into classes and structures, and processed."

+The program is a command shell that is capable of printing a command prompt, read in lines of commands and connectors from standard input and can execute commands such as fork, execvp, and waitpid.
+The design pattern we will be using for this program's representation of commands and operators is the composite pattern.

 # Diagram
 "Create an OMT diagram (or a small number of separate OMT diagrams depending on how complex) that shows the classes in